 I’m making a difference by helping people maximize the quality of their lives through proper planning.

 Quote me… “It’s never too late.
 You’re now in the right place and now we’ll take care of you.”

 My next challenge is to strengthen our firm so that we’re increasingly better at making a difference in our clients’ lives while serving as leaders in our community.

 On my bookshelf is A Man Called Ove by Frederik Backman.

-Seven words that describe me are Father, husband, friend, “guy’s guy,” witty, passionate, upbeat, outgoing.
+Seven words that describe me are Father, husband, Papa, friend, “guy’s guy,” witty, passionate, upbeat.

-When I’m not working, I enjoy spending time with my wife and adult sons.
+When I’m not working, I enjoy spending time with my wife and my grandchildren, Bodhi, Lucetta and Charlie.